-We have a sheet pan that will fit one pound of bacon exactly, which you can find here and fits in our oven perfectly!
+We have a sheet pan that will fit one pound of bacon exactly, which you can find here (be sure to get the 15×21 pan) and fits in our oven perfectly!
 But that pan lives at our mountain house and so when I am in the city, I just use a regular cookie sheet.
 I line it with foil for easier clean-up.
 If you are willing to scrub and have the time, save the foil for another day.
 But be sure to clean that pan pretty quickly after using it to make the scrubbing go faster.

 How Crispy Do You Like It?

 From here you just put the bacon on the sheet, put the sheet in the oven and let it cook about 15 mins.
 Check it and see the done-ness… cook it to how you like it!
 Cook it longer if it doesn’t look like you want it.
 I usually can smell the bacon and how done it is – you will get to notice that smell!
 My bestie Aiden and I always say, “I think your bacon is done, I can smell it!”.

 Me, I’m an extra crispy fan, my hubby, he like is a little less done.
 Notice the two pieces on the paper towel are a little less done than the rest – that was for my sweetie!
 Most of this bacon went into a Cauliflower Twice Baked NO-Potato dish I made, so I only kept a few out for Joe.
 I’m working on posting that recipe.